/ May 13, 2026

 Bakkie Review

 But here’s the thing about default settings.
 They’re rarely optimal.
-And while everyone else is fighting over waiting lists for Rangers and paying Fortuner money for decade-old Hilux designs, there’s a Frenchman standing in the corner, waving a baguette and offering you essentially the same thing for significantly less cash.
+And while everyone else is fighting over waiting lists for Rangers and paying Fortuner money for decade-old Hilux designs, there’s a Frenchman standing in the corner offering you essentially the same thing for significantly less cash.

 Meet the Peugeot Landtrek.
 It’s been around since late 2021.
 It’s been overlooked, underappreciated, and frankly, ignored by buyers who’d rather pay R200k more for a Toyota badge than actually test-drive the competition.
 That’s a mistake.
-And I’m here to fix it.
+And this Peugeot Landtrek review South Africa is here to fix it.

 The Landtrek: familiar bakkie proportions, French flair